andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 were all of the form `0+x+0`).

 Phew!
 That's a bit of a mathematical doozy, huh?
-But trust me when I say it's easier to understand if you try out a few different points from the drop-down menu and trace out the different possible paths, and how the multiplicities are affected.
+But trust me when I say it's easier to understand if play around with the interactive demo and follow along the traces.
 After a few examples in different dimensions, it might start to make sense.
 Try looking at the lower dimensions too to see if they match up with what we figured out before.

 You can also flip the switch on the demo to compute reverse and forward neighbors.
-Luckily, as we noted before in the 5D case, "is a neighbor" is a reversible relationship: If a point is a forward neighbor, it is also a reverse neighbor.
-This means that the branching structure for forward and reverse neighbor trees are all the same.
-The only difference is how the multiplicities are calculated.
-In this case, the forward direction is just the original calculation reversed.
-The diagram shows how the multiplicities are accumulated;
-feel free to try to work out how this works as an exercise!
+Luckily, as we noted before, if a point is a forward neighbor, it is also a reverse neighbor.
+This means that the branching structure for forward and reverse neighbor trees are exactly the same; the only difference is how the multiplicities are calculated.
+In this case, the forward direction is just the original calculation reversed!
+The diagram shows how the multiplicities are accumulated; feel free to try to work out how this works as an exercise!

 That's it, for real!
 We have tackled the reverse neighbor weights problem with some branching bin flows and combinatorics!\[\^honesty\]

 Stacks On Stacks: Visualizting Arbitrary Dimensions
 ---------------------------------------------------

+You might have noticed that since our 4D record, we haven't had a new visualization of simulation, despite now having higher dimensions in our grasp.
+Why not?

+Well, there's the question of *how* you might even visualize this.
+You can "zoom out" and take higher-dimensional slices of our 4D visualization and repeat this ad nauseum, but that doesn't really add anything or give any insight as to what's really going on.

+And honestly, I believe that that's the reason we all collectively got "stuck" together around 20 dimensions.
+The rush of the revelations one after within a single week pushed us into trying many different things.
+I had a couple of dead-end forays into pre-cacheing and had a lot of code (that I was ecstatic to be able to delete) working with an sqlite3 database.

+Another factor was that Advent of Code was still running, and we all definitely enjoyed doing new puzzles every day.
+But soon, Christmas passed, the daily rush of doing a new puzzle faded, and we started to return back to tinkering on this hyper-dimensional game of life.
+And it wasn't until January 1st (just over two weeks after the puzzle originally came out) that a new revelation arise that would pave the way shoot past 20D.

 ::: {#golFlat}
 Please enable Javascript